 Jie Hui Tan from Singapore has been named the EY Corporate Finance Woman of the Year 2020 winner.
 The competition, now in its third year, is part of an EY Strategy and Transactions (Strategy and Transactions) initiative across the globe to attract the next generation of exceptional female talent to a career in corporate finance.

-Jie Hui will participate in a 30-day multilocation internship working in close conjunction with EY mentors and EY Strategy and Transactions teams to further develop her client, business, teaming and personal leadership skills.
+Jie Hui, a second-year student from the Nanyang Technological University’s Renaissance Engineering Programme, will participate in a 30-day multilocation internship working in close conjunction with EY mentors and EY Strategy and Transactions teams around the world to further develop her client, business, teaming and personal leadership skills.
 Pia Jurhar from Switzerland and Srishti Bhandari from India were awarded second and third place respectively and will embark on a 12-month mentorship program with experienced female partners.